 Iger is the one making all the big decisions when it comes to Star Wars and when it comes to prioritizing, Star Wars is not only not the top franchise, it has to compete against all the other Disney franchises such as Pixar, live action remakes, Marvel’s 2-3 films a year.
 Now with the Fox Entertainment deal apparently about to be finalized, add in Deadpool, Xmen, Apes, Fantastic Four, Avatar, Alien, Predator, Kingsman, and that’s just the bigger titles.
 Is anyone seeing a crowding issue here??

 Kennedy is reportedly now playing her Sabacc cards closer to the vest than when she started.
-Directors will also be the more experienced brand.
+Directors will also be a more experienced brand.
 This is good for Star Wars.
 Marvel can play fast and loose because who know the finer details of Antman and Guardians of the Galaxy.
 If you are going to do Kenobi, Solo or Fett, there are beats and feels and looks you MUST hit.
-Otherwise it’s not Star Wars.
+Otherwise, it’s not Star Wars.

 Kennedy has taken some risks and rushed some decisions, yet she has corrected the mistakes she has made.
 Iger, on the other hand, is an example of what happens when studio heads who know nothing of the franchise or its fan base get heavy handed and mess things up drastically.